Alice Rivaz: Life

 She was born Alice Golay in the small Swiss municipality of Rovray, in the Canton of Vaud, the only child of Paul Golay and Ida Ettler, both strong Calvinists.
 Her mother had been a deaconess before deciding to leave that life to marry, while her father was a school teacher at the time of her birth.
 With a growing embrace of socialism, he later gave up that career and became a writer for the leftist periodical, Le Grutléen, for which the family moved to Lausanne.

 Alice Rivaz' later writings are thought to reflect the conflict the couple experienced as a result of their differing points of view, with her mother's piety butting up against her father's political convictions.

 At the age of 25 Rivaz moved to Geneva, where she spent the rest of her life.
 She originally studied music, training to become a pianist.
 After several years of work with the International Labour Organization she turned to writing, and became one of the foremost French language writers of Switzerland.
-She died in that city at the age of 96 and was buried at the prestigious Cimetière des Rois.
+She died in that city at the age of 96 and was buried at the prestigious Cimetière des Rois in the Plainpalais district.